tdobrovolskij/sanguinews/README.md

 HISTORY
 =======
+* 0.50 - Rewrote big part of the code.
+New libraries.
+More stable speed.
 * 0.48 - Got rid of memory leaks.
 * 0.47 - Reusing old connections instead of opening new ones.
 * 0.46 - Upload speed is now displayed.